Hecate2/zk-principle/STARK.md

 Let's assume an intelligent signal receiver that can identify whether the symbols in a received codeword are reliable enough.
 When a symbol is probably unreliable, the receiver erases the symbol (leaving it blank) and leave the problem to the decoder.
 This is actually marking the errors in a codeword.
 With symbol erasure (assuming no error in non-erased symbols), we can let RS code work even when 2*t* error+erasure occur.
 I am not going to explain the details any more, because it is quite away from our main topic STARK.

-#### Very simple version of RS erasure code using only Lagrange interpolation
+#### Domain extension: very simple version of RS erasure code using only Lagrange interpolation

 Now you are going to transmit an array [4, 5, 3], but the transmission channel may introduce random erasure (but no error).
 What if we need our code to correct 1 erasure?